-The 2018 Innsbruck World Championships came to a climax over the weekend, with two impressive performances for winners Anna Van Der Breggen and Alejandro Valverde.
+The 2018 Innsbruck World Championships came to a climax over the weekend, with two impressive performances from winners Anna Van Der Breggen and Alejandro Valverde.
 Both riders have come close to a win at the World Championships several times, however neither have stood on the top step of the podium until now.
 That’s not to say that neither has come close.
 Before Innsbruck 2018, the pair had amassed 7 podiums and 6 top ten finished between them at pervious World Championships.

 Van Der Breggen’s win was not only her first at the World Championships but arguably the most impressive victory of her career.
 Attacking with over 40km remaining she quickly established a healthy lead, catching and immediately passing the breakaway.
 Several riders attempted to follow her but one by one they fell away.
 Only Australia’s Amanda Spratt was able to keep pace with the flying Dutch-woman.
 The duo pushed on up the climb to Igls, but before long Spratt was in difficulty leaving Van Der Breggen to push on alone.